Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Lattice QCD results for susceptibilities

 \section{Lattice QCD results for susceptibilities}

-We begin by presenting the lattice data used in this work as well as the corresponding model results of HRG, deferring the definitions and derivations to the following sections.
+We begin by discussing the lattice data for the charge (baryon number and strangeness) and magnetic susceptibilities used in this work, and their comparison with the HRG model calculations.
+We defer the precise definitions and derivations to the following sections.

-The lattice data~\cite{Bollweg:2021vqf} for $\chi_{\cal{BB}}$ and $\chi_{\cal{BS}}$ are shown in Fig.~\ref{fig:chiBBandchiBS_HRG} (the error bars of the data are smaller than the size of the dots).
-We also display the corresponding HRG results~\cite{Bazavov:2011nk,HotQCD:2012fhj,Bollweg:2021vqf}, indicated with the lines.
-Above $T_c \sim 155$~MeV, the lines are dashed to indicate the model is no longer credible there.
-We note a proper agreement, acclaimed in previous works, for temperatures up to $T_c$.
+The lattice data for $\chi_{\cal{BB}}(T)$ and $\chi_{\cal{BS}}(T)$ taken from~\cite{Bollweg:2021vqf} are shown in Fig.~\ref{fig:fittedQuarkMass} of Sec.~\ref{s:mqT}, and are used later in this paper (the error bars of the data are smaller than the size of the dots).
+The corresponding HRG results are provided in~\cite{Bollweg:2021vqf}, as well as in other lattice references~\cite{Bazavov:2011nk,HotQCD:2012fhj,Bollweg:2021vqf}, pointing out a seamless agreement for temperatures all the way up to $T_c \approx 155$~MeV.
+Above $T_c$, as expected, the HRG results depart from the lattice data, as the hadronic degrees of freedom are no longer credible there.

-The results for $\chi_B(T)$ are displayed in Fig.~\ref{fig:chiB}.
+The results for $\chi_B(T)$ are displayed in Fig.~\ref{fig:chiBkap}.
 We show the two most recent determinations from~\cite{Bali:2020bcn} (the photon polarization method) and~\cite{Brandt:2024blb} (the full field method), indicated with the green and orange bands, respectively.
-The HRG curve matches the lower-temperature end of the lattice data (this was stressed already in~\cite{Bali:2020bcn}), where it is largely dominated by the pions, the lightest hadrons.
-However, as $T$ increases, HRG falls noticeably below the lattice, remaining large and negative near $T_c$, where the lattice $\chi_B$ crosses zero, changing the behavior from diamagnetic to paramagnetic.
-Above $T_c$, outside of the fiducial range of HRG ($\lesssim 155$ MeV), the corresponding model curve in Fig.~\ref{fig:chiB} is denoted with dashing.
+The HRG curve touches the lower-temperature (diamagnetic) end of the lattice data, where it is largely dominated by the pions, the lightest hadrons.
+This feature was originally brought to notice in~\cite{Bali:2014kia}, where for the first time the lattice simulations yielded a negative (diamagnetic) susceptibility at low $T$ and exhibited compatibility with HRG for $T\lesssim 120$~MeV.
+This fact was confirmed later in~\cite{Bali:2020bcn,Bollweg:2021vqf}.
+As discussed in the Introduction, the methodology applied in~\cite{Bali:2020bcn,Brandt:2024blb} has improved on the earlier results (cf.~\cite{Bonati:2013vba} and the comparison in Fig.~9 in~\cite{Bali:2014kia}), where $\chi_B$ was actually positive in the probed range of $T>100$~MeV.
+Importantly, as noted in~\cite{Bali:2014kia}, for $T\gtrsim 120$ MeV, HRG falls noticeably below the lattice, remaining large and negative near $T_c$, where the lattice $\chi_B$ crosses zero, changing the behavior from diamagnetic to paramagnetic.

+Our HRG calculation is displayed in Fig.~\ref{fig:chiBkap}.
+In our study, we use QMHRG2020 -- an augmented list of hadrons including some additional quark-model states, that properly reproduces the conserved charge susceptibilities at $B=0$~\cite{Bollweg:2021vqf,Ding:2023bft,Samanta:2025mrq}.
+For a detailed discussion of variants of HRG see, e.g.,~\cite{Pal:2023sei}.
+We also use physical magnetic moments for hadrons, as explained in~\cite{Samanta:2025mrq}, which induces some more paramagnetism (cf.~the red and blue curves in Fig.~\ref{fig:chiBkap}) and raises the model curve by 5-10\%, still falling short of the lattice data.